 Karen has a passion for culinary nutrition and has worked extensively with food producers – including Jalna Dairy Foods – and the hospitality industry to consider nutrition quality a priority.
 She is part owner of the healthy food company Dineamic, and recently opened the Georgie Bass Café and Cookery in Flinders, Victoria.

-Dineamic, makers of healthy, chef-prepared meals, delivered direct to its customers, many of whom are elite athletes, reflects Karen’s earlier ground-breaking work in sports nutrition in Australia.
+Dineamic, makers of nutritious, chef-prepared meals, delivered direct to its customers, many of whom are elite athletes, reflects Karen’s earlier ground-breaking work in sports nutrition in Australia.
 She was the first dietitian appointed to a VFL/AFL club (Collingwood Football Club), in 1980 and then joined Hawthorn Football Club in 1988 where she developed innovative nutrition strategies to help them achieve a dominant position over eight seasons.

 She was founding Head of Nutrition at the Victorian Institute of Sport and advised our elite athletes for 21 years; becoming the inaugural Vice President and later President of Sports Dietitians Australia.